 - Grade the Same Section or Question for all Students at the Same Time - In the case of grading exams, quizzes, or other worksheets, an instructor can grade one section or question for all students at the same time.
 This can minimize the influence of between-student biases on scoring if the name is covered.
 This approach is also a best practice for ensuring reliability of test scores, as it allows graders to focus on the same criteria and content over the same period of time for all students.

 - Use Anonymous Canvas Grading - The Yale learning management system Canvas enables blind grading.
-Instructors can select the gearbox in the upper right in Gradebook and choose “Hide Student Names” (note that individual users can toggle this option through their own dashboards).
+Instructors can select the gearbox in the upper left in SpeedGrader and choose "Hide Student Names in the SpeedGrader".

 Malouff, J.M., Emmerton, A.J., Schutte, N.S.
 (2013).
 The Risk of Halo Bias as a Reason to Keep Students Anonymous During Grading.
 Teaching of Psychology, 40(3): 233-237.